RainerEngelken/NeurIPS2022/README.md

 This repository contains the implementation code for manuscript: <br>
 __A time-resolved theory of information encoding in recurrent neural networks__ <br>
 ## Overview
-In this work we show theoretically and empirically that more tightly balanced networks can track time-varying signals more reliable which results in a higher information rate.
-Moreover, this eample code demonstrates how training a RNN on tracking a time-varying input makes it more tightly balanced and tracking on multiple stimulus leads to the emergence of tightly balanced subnetworks that are weakly conncted in between.
+In this work, we show theoretically and empirically that more tightly balanced networks can track time-varying signals more reliably which results in a higher information rate.
+Moreover, this example code demonstrates how training an RNN on tracking a time-varying input makes it more tightly balanced, and tracking on multiple stimuli leads to the emergence of tightly balanced subnetworks that are weakly connected in between.

 ## Installation